About Amy Brandenburg Studio

 Graduate school in New York offered her a background in the history of art.
 Introduced to period styles through fashion and the decorative arts she embraced the Arts and Crafts and Art Nouveau styles, apparent in her work today.
 Living in those major cities as well as Washington, DC strengthened her love of architecture and realism which can be seen in the miniature houses and castles she also creates.

-A few years ago Amy and her husband moved to Asheville in the beautiful mountains of Western North Carolina.
+A number of years ago Amy moved to Asheville in the beautiful mountains of Western North Carolina.
 There she has become a full time artist and teacher of precious metal clay.

 Creating jewelry is my favorite means of self-expression, and sharing it with others gives it purpose and meaning.
 Personal adornment has always fascinated me, especially how it has evolved throughout history.
 The fashions we wear speak to our personality and our inner sense of who we are, whether it is the clothes we dress in or the jewelry and accessories we choose.